Sheepolution/classroom/README.md

 #### Parameters

-Type-stricted parameters can be set by calling the `parameters` method right before creating the method.
+Strictly-typed parameters can be set by calling the `parameters` method right before creating the method.
 For each parameter you pass the type as a string.

 ```lua
 NPC = Class()